OmniSpear/OmniCryptoFinder/README.md

 History
 =======
-In the aftermath of a nasty CryptoLocker installation we very quickly created this tool for internal use.
+In the aftermath of a nasty CryptoLocker infection we very quickly created this tool for internal use.
 This happened within 3 hours after determining that the target infection affected thousands of files across a multitude of subdirectories.
 After a basic clean up and adding a progress bar we made the original binary available on October 25th 2013.